klsoundarya/Tales-from-South-India/README.md

 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Git](https://git-scm.com/) was used for version control by utilizing the command line terminal in VS code and GitPod to commit and Push to GitHub.

-### Acknowledgements-

-- I want to express my gratitude to several individuals and groups who supported me throughout this project, My Code Institute mentor, [Dick Vlaanderen](https://github.com/dickvla), for his invaluable support, encouragement, and feedback throughout this project.
-- I would like to thank my Cohort Facilitator, [Amy](https://github.com/amylour), for her guidance, providing us with the relevant learning materials, and steering our team in the right direction that kept me going forward without having a self doubt and
-- The [Code Institute](https://codeinstitute.net) tutor team for their prompt responses and assistance in resolving GitPod issues.
-- I personally want to thank my partner, family and my two friends for unwavering support, belief, and feedback, which helped me transition into software development.
-They also helped me by conducting user testing and providing me with their feedback so that I can fix the bugs and improve my website.

 #### Git Commit Mistakes-